Ivy Leaf's Diary

 I will not even attempt a short history of social attitudes towards corsetry, save to say that wearing corsets used to be the norm and the garments were discussed frequently.
 As the corset declined, so wearing became rarer and even clandestine, as some matrons, well aware that their peers had moved onto the girdle, still required the support of a laced foundation to maintain their figures.
 To cater for these discreet wearers, or perhaps for the women who required a 'waist' for the evening came 'invisible lacing'.
 I had only ever seen this before in the catalogues of Ambrose Wilson, however, last year I purchased a gorgeous Rigby & Peller girdle from the 1970's that had discreet back-lacing.
 Recently, I found an example from Warners, so perhaps these devices for the vain were more common that I had believed!

 Note how the box refers to a 'Tie-up top'.
-No mention of laces here!
+No mention of laces here! |

 The Mystery Girdle

 Last year we dwelt at some length upon a Spirella girdle that I could not identify.
 We have several in our collection and a reader had raised a query at the same time.
 At last, and purely by chance, I saw for sale an American Spirella brochure from the 1960's, and there was something close to the mystery girdle.
 Amazingly, it is advertised as a 205, but the cut is quite different from the British version.
 Our corsetiere friends explained that the British and American styles began to diverge with the advent of the girdle.
 Differences in fabrics and cut evolve on the two sides of the Atlantic but it seems that the nomenclature stayed the same.
 So is the problem solved that these are American Spirellas?
 Not quite since the girdles we possess were made in Britain (the Spirella label is quite distinct).
 It may be that this was an older British 205 style that Spirella copied for clients who preferred not to change.
 Spirella were very obliging in this way and as more than one corsetiere remarked with feeling, "Never under-estimate the elderlys' reluctance to change!"
-I must add of course, that this reluctance to embrace change made a lot of commission for the fitters who kept their clients in corsets
+I must add of course, that this reluctance to embrace change made a lot of commission for the fitters who kept their clients in corsets and girdles well after such a fashion had ceased to be popular.
+On the other hand, if you've worn a corset for decades, you cannot suddenly do without it overnight, and in some cases perhaps never.
+Some women were in tears when Spirella sold out to Spencer, even though Spencer made (and still makes) an excellent front-laced corset.
+Sadly, it is the price of these corsets today that reduces one to tears.
+I know of several ladies who cannibalise their old corsets just to keep one pair in service. |

 February 2008:

 It never fails to amaze me that correspondence can dry up for weeks and then suddenly a flurry of letters and emails will arrive.
 It is rather like hunting for collectables on Ebay (or waiting for a bus adds my husband).
 Roger K provided some humorous anecdotes gleaned from his encyclopaedic collection of articles, a Finnish lady told us of her web-site and provided some amazing examples of Finnish corsetry, and an American Gentleman recounted his experiences of what women wore in the 1960's to 1980's.
 The latter has been published as correspondence between the gentleman and myself simply to illustrate how an adolescent curiosity with female underwear can be turned into valuable historical data.
 I always stress to my gentleman correspondents that without their recollections, the history of corsetry would be less well understood.
-Remember that classic description from Ian McRoberts where he describes his elderly wife "Buckling and strapping herself into the satin tube that was her underwear!"
+Remember that classic description from Ian McRoberts where he describes his elderly wife "Strapping and lacing herself into the satin tube that was her underwear!"
 How eloquent; one can almost see the garment, however, no woman would have written that phrase.
 After all, to most women, our underwear is an everyday fact and neither worth remembering nor recounting; it takes man to do that!

 Three erudite articles passed our way recently.
 Firstly, our regular correspondent, Roger K, provided us with an update on girdle sales statistics, followed closely by a similar article on bra sales, and a few days later, I found a paper on brassiere size calculations (pdf format).
 Brassieres are notoriously difficult to size, and Spirella corsetieres had the most trouble with these garments.
 The female torso is very three-dimensional (my husband's words; I would have said voluptuous) and rarely symmetrical.
 Some of our fitters refused to fit upper garments since latterly the quality was not up to previous standards and complaints became the norm.
 I know of one woman who refused to wear anything other than Spirella but was disappointed with the fit of her brassieres.
 Eventually, the corsetiere ordered her brassieres with 'soft' side-lacers; rather a poor compromise to adjust the fit.
 Nevertheless, the old lady continued with these brassieres until Spirella sold out to Spencer.
 The Spencer brassieres were no better and amazingly, in the 1990's, Spencer lost the templates for its best selling brand, the 190.
 Spencer has sold hardly any brassieres since.